ibexa/documentation-developer/docs/search/activity_log_search_reference/user_criterion.md

 # User Criterion

-The `UserCriterion` Activity Log Criterion matches log groups having an activity by one of the users given by their IDs.
+The `UserCriterion` Activity Log Criterion matches log groups that have an activity by one of the users given by their IDs.

 ## Argument

-- `ids` - List of user IDs
+- `ids` - list of user IDs

 ## Example